 The business system of En+ Group consists of all the processes that contribute to the creation of an environment for the continuous development of employees, corporate culture, and production practices within the Group.
 The system is based on projects drawn up, initiated and implemented by the employees, and is aimed not only at achieving the highest quality but also at fulfilling this goal at the lowest cost and within the shortest period.
-In developing its business system, En+ Group primarily strives to reduce heat and electricity losses and the use of raw materials, as well as to increase the efficiency of the equipment used.
+In developing its business

+Due to the COVID-19 restrictions, En+ Group did not manage to conduct separate trainings for these employee categories but succeeded in organising their training under the Transformation programme system, En+ Group primarily strives to reduce heat and electricity losses and the use of raw materials, as well as to increase the efficiency of the equipment used.
 The Group develops sustainably, ensuring the implications of future activities are planned today by improving the business system, which directly increases the operational efficiency, facilitates employee participation and personal fulfilment and thus enhances the corporate culture as a whole.
 In 2021.
 En+ Group continued to actively develop its business system at the model sites, which have been operating since 2018.
 To this end, five field meetings of the management committees were held in companies of the Metals segment with the participation of heads of divisions and members of the RUSAL Executive Committee.